 (a) within Perth Lot 969 and running between Roe, Barrack, and Wellington Streets over the railway line; and

-(b) within Perth Lot 978 and extending over Wellington Street from Perth Lot 969 for a distance of 45 metres.
+(b) within Perth Lot 978 and extending over Wellington Street from Perth Lot 969 for a distance of 45 m.

 (2) For the purposes of section 74 of the Government Railways Act 1904, and any other provision of that Act or by-laws made under it that relates to the exercise by a person of powers for maintaining security and order on the Government railways, the concourse area shall be deemed to be within the limits of the Government railways.

-[Section 19A inserted by No. 6 of 1995 s.
+[Section 19A inserted: No. 6 of 1995 s.
 3.]

 20. Agreements to be published and laid before Parliament